csuermann/node-red-contrib-virtual-smart-home/readme.md

 passthrough option is enabled, this will also trigger an outbound message, just like when the node gets invoked via Alexa.
 In this case `payload.source` is set to `device` instead of `alexa`.
 If the inbound message has a `topic` attribute, its value will be present in the outbound msg instead of the topic configured in the editor.

 Please ensure that your setup does not send too many messages to Alexa.
-Othewise you risk getting your account blocked.
+Otherwise you risk getting your account blocked.

-## Setup instructions
+## Setup Instructions

-- In the Alexa app:
+### In the Alexa app

-  1. Search the skill store for the `virtual smart home` skill
+1. Search the skill store for the `virtual smart home` skill and enable it.
-  1. Enable the 'virtual smart home' skill
-  1. Complete the account linking process by logging in with your Amazon account credentials.
+2. Complete the account linking process by logging in with your Amazon account credentials.

-- In Node-RED:
+### In Node-RED

-  1. Install the `node-red-contrib-virtual-smart-home` module
+1. Install the `node-red-contrib-virtual-smart-home` module.
-  1. Place a `virtual device` node onto the canvas and connect it to a debug node
+2. Place a `virtual device` node onto the canvas and connect it to a debug node.
-  1. Double click on the virtual device node to enter a name and select a device type.
-Once set up you can use this name to control the device via Alexa.
+3. Double-click on the virtual device node to enter a name and select a device type.
+Once set up, you can use this name to control the device via Alexa.
-  1. Configure a new `vsh-connection` by clicking the pen icon.
-(Only needed _once_ for each Amazon account)
+4. Configure a new `vsh-connection` by clicking the pen icon.
+(Only needed _once_ for each Amazon account).
-  1. Follow the instructions to complete the account linking process.
-Make sure you use the same Amazon account credentials as above!
+5. Follow the instructions to complete the account linking process.
+Make sure you use the same Amazon account credentials as above.
-  1. Deploy your Node-RED flow.
+6. Deploy your Node-RED flow.
 This will trigger your virtual device to be discovered by Alexa.
 You should even get a push notification via the Alexa app (if notifications are enabled).
-  1. You should now be able to control your virtual device with your voice, e.g. by saying "Alexa, turn xxx on".
-Inspect the output of the connected debug node and consult the docs in order to do something useful.
+7. You should now be able to control your virtual device with your voice, e.g., by saying "Alexa, turn xxx on".
+Inspect the output of the connected debug node and consult the docs to do something useful.
-  1. Once you remove virtual devices from the canvas (and redeploy your flows), those devices will also be removed from Alexa.
+8. Once you remove virtual devices from the canvas (and redeploy your flows), those devices will also be removed from Alexa.

 ## Docs